Kaywuyep/alx-low_level_programming/README.md

-This repo contains my first scripts in the C programming
+ this directory contains the basics of the low level programming language